Abortion

 Surgical:

-Suction Aspiration (4-10 Weeks) – This is the most common method of abortion during the first 12 weeks of pregnancy.
-General or local anesthesia is given to the mother and her cervix is quickly dilated.
+Suction Aspiration (4-10 Weeks) – General or local anesthesia is given to the mother and her cervix is quickly dilated.
 A suction curette (hollow tube with a knife-edged tip) is inserted into the womb.
 This instrument is then connected to a vacuum machine by a transparent tube.
 The vacuum suction tears the fetus and placenta into small pieces which are sucked through the tube into a bottle and discarded.
 Examine POC (product of conception) to identify the fetus, placenta, and/or sac. – Dr. J.C.
 Wilke

 Dilation and Curettage (6-14 Weeks) – This method is similar to the suction method with the added insertion of a hook shaped knife (curette) which cuts the baby into pieces.
 The pieces are scraped out through the cervix and discarded [Note: This abortion method should not be confused with a therapeutic D&C done for reasons other than pregnancy]. – Dr. J.C.
 Wilke